Tapobrata1621/Ai-Video-Summerizer/README.md

 📄 Provides summarized notes for study or review
 🎯 User-friendly web interface

-🛠️ Technologies Used
+🛠️ Technologies Used:

 Frontend: HTML, CSS, JavaScript
 Backend: Python (FastAPI / Flask)
 AI Models: Speech Recognition (Whisper), NLP for summarization Other Tools: FFmpeg for video/audio processing

-⚙️ How It Works
+⚙️ How It Works:

 Upload a video file
 Extract audio using FFmpeg